hw-ju/monai_uf_tutorials/AI4HEALTH_workshop/README.md

 # AI4HEALTH Train the Trainer Workshop
+**1. HiPerGator access for AI4Health workshop:**
+- For new users:
+    - Please review the [New User Guide](https://help.rc.ufl.edu/doc/New_user_training) and get yourself familiar with the environment.
+    - Your user group is “ai-workshop”.
+    - Please do not run jobs from your home directory under /home/YOUR-USER-NAME.
+Please use the space under /blue/ai-workshop/YOUR-USER-NAME to run jobs.

+- For existing users:
+    - You have been added to group “ai-workshop” as your secondary group.
+    - Please see [instructions](https://help.rc.ufl.edu/doc/Checking_and_Using_Secondary_Resources) on using secondary group’s resources to run jobs.
+    - If you would like to use ai-workshop group’s storage space for the workshop, please create your own sub-folders using the following command:
+    ```
+    $ cd /blue/ai-workshop
+    $ mkdir YOUR-USER-NAME
+    ```

+**2. Computer resource reservation for AI4Health workshop:**
+- We have reserved 16 A100 nodes.
+The reservation name is "ai4health".
+- We have reserved 2 HWGUI nodes.
+The reservation name is "ai4health-hwgui".

-**NOTE**: `pip install` any package directly on a supercomputer like HiperGator (**including within Jupyter Notebook cells**) is bad practice, see the HiperGator doc on this https://help.rc.ufl.edu/doc/Managing_Python_environments_and_Jupyter_kernels.
+**3. NOTE:** `pip install` any package directly on a supercomputer like HiperGator (**including within Jupyter Notebook cells**) is bad practice, see the HiperGator doc on this https://help.rc.ufl.edu/doc/Managing_Python_environments_and_Jupyter_kernels.
 If a package is both `pip install`ed directly in your local environment and is available within a container, you might end up using the `pip install`ed one when you run the container.
 Please remove any previous directly `pip install`ed MONAI Core before proceeding to use the containers prebuilt for this workshop.

-add sbatch reservation??? how to check idle hwgui node in reservation??
 ## 0. Download this repository to HiperGator
 Log in to HiperGator, change `hju` to your HiperGator username